oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

       docker-compose up -d

    .. note::

-      On Linux, it may not work if you use Docker as a root user, you should  consider adding your user to the “docker” group with something like:
+        On Linux, it may not work if you use Docker as a root user.
+In this case, consider adding your user to the “docker” group with:

       .. code:: bash